scotws/TaliForth2/docs/input.md

 # Input design for Tali Forth 2
 Scot W. Stevenson <scot.stevenson@gmail.com>
 First version: 27.
 Dez 2016 (Liara Forth)
 This version: 26.
 Nov 2017

-Tali Forth 2, like Liara Forth, follows the ANSI input model with REFILL instead of older forms.
+Tali Forth 2, like Liara Forth, follows the ANSI input model with `refill` instead of older forms.

-There are up to four possible input sources in Forth (C&D p.
+There are up to four possible input sources in Forth (see C&D p.
 155):

 1. The keyboard ("user input device")